Structure formation in inhomogeneous Early Dark Energy models: Linear evolution

 As we will see, in the case of negligible $c_{{\rm eff}}$, DE perturbations can have the same order of magnitude of matter perturbations.
 Although this fact impedes us to assume that $\Omega_{\rm m}\delta_{\rm m}\gg\Omega_{\rm e}\delta_{\rm e}$ for EDE models, fact that simplified the equations for the case of non-negligible $c_{{\rm eff}}$, when $c_{{\rm eff}}$ is negligible we will have another sort of simplification.
 Note that substituting the expression for the pressure perturbation, Eq.~\eqref{eq:cov_press}, in the equation for $\theta_{\rm e}$, Eq.~\eqref{comp_GR_de_euler}, and assuming $c_{{\rm eff}}=0$ we obtain

 which is just the same equation for $\theta_{\rm m}$, Eq.~\eqref{comp_GR_mat_euler}.
 Hence both matter and DE perturbations will feel the same force and flow in the same way.
-Then, using Eqs.~\eqref{comp_GR_mat_cont} and \eqref{comp_GR_de_cont}, we can determine an equation that directly relates $\delta_{\rm m}$ and $\delta_{\rm e}$: where, since, on small scales, both $\delta_{\rm m}$ and $\delta_{\rm e}$ will be of order $\mathcal{H}^{-2}k^{2}\phi$, we neglected the $\dot{\phi}$ term.
-Assuming that $\delta_{\rm m}\propto a^{p}$ we find the following relation between DE and matter perturbations:
+Then, using Eqs.~\eqref{comp_GR_mat_cont} and \eqref{comp_GR_de_cont}, we can determine an equation that directly relates $\delta_{\rm m}$ and $\delta_{\rm e}$: